In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 Let’s face it, your clients are like any relationship.
 If you’re holding on to a mediocre one, you’re not making room for your dream clients to come in.
 Why continue banging your head on the wall with a $100 client, when a $1,000 client is knocking at your door?

-As you start making plans for your business in 2015, consider what’s working and what’s not.
+As you start making plans for your business this year, consider what’s working and what’s not.
 Think about what you could do differently to get different results — even if it scares you.